RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 ## AUTHOR CONTRIBUTION

 &nbsp; &nbsp; &nbsp; &nbsp;H.J.L. and R.P. laid the groundwork for the project.
 H.J.L. performed experiments.
 G.C. performed the data analysis and made the figures.
-G.C., H.J.L., and R.P. wrote the paper.
+G.C. and R.P. wrote the paper.